fiftydinar/gidro-os/modules/wallpapers/README.md

 ### Light+dark wallpapers

-To add light+dark wallpapers for Gnome, copy your wallpapers into this location (make folder if it doesn't exist):
+To add light+dark wallpapers for Gnome, copy your wallpapers into this location (make folder if it doesn't exist)
+Wallpaper files only, not additional wallpaper folders:

 `config/wallpapers/bluebuild-gnome-light-dark`

-To make things tidy, you can also place them in separate folders, like here in example:
-`config/wallpapers/bluebuild-gnome-light-dark/my-wallpaper-1`
-`config/wallpapers/bluebuild-gnome-light-dark/my-wallpaper-2`

 Then add `-bb-light` & `-bb-dark` suffix to wallpaper file-names, to make the module additionally recognize those wallpapers as light+dark.
 Wallpapers must have the same file-name with only differentiation of `-bb-light` & `-bb-dark` suffix.